-During the first quarter of 2007, our cash and liquid investments increased by \$2.2 million.
+During the first half of 2007, our cash, cash equivalents and liquid investments decreased by \$6.6 million.

 Operating Activities: Our cash provided by operating activities tends to increase over time because of our positive operating results.
 However, it is subject to fluctuations, principally from the impact of integrating new locations from acquisitions, changes in net income, accounts receivable, inventories and the timing of tax payments.